• Skip to primary navigation

 Israeli Salad

-• Asian cucumber salad served with chopsticks.
+• Asian cucumber salad is served in a white bowl with chopsticks.

 Asian Cucumber Salad